 The University of Oviedo, one of the oldest universities in Spain, was founded in 1574 and began teaching classes in 1608.
 The University has been offering language and culture classes for international students since 1978.
 University of Oviedo staff from the Las Casa de las Lenguas will arrange all student accommodations and land travel for the duration of the program.

 Students will live with a Spanish host family, which will offer them the unique opportunity to strengthen their language skills and learn about Spanish life.
 Host families will provide students with room and full board for the duration of the program.
-Breakfast and lunch are provided by host families and during excursions.
+Breakfast, lunch and dinner are provided by host families and during excursions.

 Students will travel with the group but they will have opportunities to explore some sites independently during their time abroad.
 Travel might include visits to:

 University of Missouri faculty member Mamadou Badiane, Department of Romance Languages and Literatures, will accompany the students to Oviedo as the faculty program director.

 Faculty-led programs enrich the study abroad experience as well as the MU campus by providing students opportunities to study other cultures and disciplines in depth while gaining new perspectives on our own society.
 Faculty leaders serve as mentors, role-models and resources as students explore their host institution and country.

 I was born in Senegal where I attended high school.
 I then spent three years at the University Cheikh Anta Diop in Dakar, where I was granted a scholarship to further my studies in Spain.
 From Spain, I moved to New York City, where I received my bachelor's of arts in Spanish and French at Hunter College (CUNY).
 After that, I moved to Iowa City, Iowa, to pursue a master's of arts and Ph.D. in Spanish.
 I have been teaching at MU since 2006.
 I have traveled to Spain, Martinique, Puerto Rico, Dominican Republic, Gambia and France.